nath54/NyanChat/README.md

 # Projet Messagerie

+by CERIARA Nathan, (FOULON Valentin)?
+JACQUET Ysée and JAYAT Adrien

 ## Description Rapide du projet

-Chat multi-user avec détection et correction d’erreurs.
+Multi-user chat with error detection and correction.

 ## Architecture Rapide du projet

-Un seul serveur, un seul proxy, et pleins de clients.
-Le proxy pourra ajouter des erreurs sur les messages des clients.
+Only one server, only one proxy and many clients.
+The proxy will be able to add errors on messages from clients.

-TODO: Faire le Readme.md
+[TODO: Faire le Readme.md]